“Power tends to corrupt, and absolute power corrupts absolutely. Great men are almost always bad men…”—Lord Acton.

-Regardless as to what individuals profess, nice guys still finish last in a selfish, power-driven society.
+Regardless of what individuals profess, nice guys still finish last in a selfish, power-driven society.

 So, if the meek did inherit the earth, how would it look?

-One can only guess that it would not be long before powerful people with evil intentions would take back power.
+One can only guess that it would not be long before influential people with evil intentions would take back power.

-Consistently, the meek (read “The weak”) look for external forces to save them from marauders and those geared to usurping their power.
+Consistently, the meek (read “The weak”) look for external forces to save them from marauders and those geared toward usurping their power.